NicholasRabbit/TDD/Notes on TDD and Unit Test.md

    There isn't any code for me to understand this kind of test pattern.
 With knowing more about TDD in the coming days, I will add details about it.

+### 13, Test-driving Web Components

+Faking the request and response.